Expansion by regions with pySecDec: Geometric formulation of expansion by regions

 The basic foundation for the validity of this approach was given by Jantzen in Ref.~\cite{Jantzen:2011nz}.
 There he proved algebraically a relation between the original integral and its expansions.
-In the proof it is assumed that multiple expansions converge, which may not always be the case when using the geometric method for general polynomials, however we will not discuss this further.

-Jantzen's general relation can, under certain conditions~\cite{Jantzen:2011nz}, be reduced to a simpler form which is equivalent to \eqn{eq:ebrgen}.
+The relation is a generalisation of \eqn{eq:loopexebr2}, which is only valid for expansions with two commuting regions, to an arbitrary number of regions.
 The general relation can be written schematically as

 where $N$ is the number of regions, the curly brackets represent sums of commuting expansions integrated over the whole integration domain, and $I_{nc}$ is a complicated sum of multiple non-commuting and commuting expansions integrated only in the convergence domain of the non-commuting expansions.
-Jantzen's formula clearly reduces to expansion by regions when the terms with multiple and non-commuting expansions cancel.
-For what concerns the non-commuting terms, Jantzen argued that they depend on the boundaries between the regions, which are arbitrary, and therefore the non-commuting terms should be zero.
-The argument should hold whenever there is at least one commuting region.
-The border shared between one commuting and one non-commuting region can be changed arbitrarily within a certain range.
-However, since only the integrals over the non-commuting region depend on this border, these should not contribute to the final result and should therefore be zero.
-The argument can then be repeated by considering another border.
+Jantzen's formula clearly reduces to the simple expansion by regions relation equivalent to \eqn{eq:ebrgen} when the terms with multiple expansions and $I_{nc}$ vanish.

-In Section~\ref{sec:multi_exp_vanish} we will show within the geometric approach to expansion by regions why the multiple expansions vanish.
+In Sections~\ref{sec:convdomain} and \ref{sec:facets_full_domain} the convergence domain of different expansions is discussed and the choice of facet normal vectors as region vectors is justified.
+In Section~\ref{sec:multi_exp_vanish} we will show within the geometric approach to expansion by regions why integrals with multiple expansions vanish if dimensional or analytic regularisation is used.
+Finally in Section~\ref{sec:commuting} we show that for a large class of limits of Feynman integrals the non-commuting term $I_{nc}$ in \eqn{eq:Jantzen} vanishes.